 - apply the knowledge of Complex System toolbox, such as Chaos Theory, Agent Based Modeling, Pattern Formation and Network Theory to problems, and

 - program in Python and interpret results

-VWO mathematics level A or B. Programming ability is not necessary, but will be useful.
+VWO mathematics level B. Programming ability is not necessary, but will be useful.

 Complex Systems is a relatively young, interdisciplinary, and rapidly developing field.
 The hallmark of Complex Systems is that they consist of many interacting components.
 Examples of Complex Systems are the brain, an ant colony, an urban area, the climate, an ecosystem, the economy and traffic.|